SimVascular/simvascular.github.io/documentation/svfsiplus/running-simulation/readme.md

 indexes range from 0 to <i>number of nodal coordinates</i> - 1.  </li>
 <li> Element IDs - An integer array of element IDs.
 These IDs identify the element the surface element is from in the domain finite element mesh. </li>
 </ul>
-VTP files can also store float data used to set the values of certain boundary conidtions.
+VTP files can also store float data used to set the values of certain boundary conditions.
 </pre>

 <div style="background-color: #F0F0F0; padding: 10px; border: 1px solid #0000e6; border-left: 6px solid #0000e6">